Just-Jojo/JojoCogs/README.md

 A repo for some of the cogs I have built for Red - Discord bot

 ## Help
-For help you can either join the [support](https://discord.gg/JmCFyq7) server and hop in `#support-jojocogs` or ping me on Red (perferably in testing)
+For help you can either use a bug report issue, go to the [support server](discord.gg/JmCFyq7), or ask in Red's [cog support server](https://discord.gg/GET4DVk)

+## Suggestions
-If you have a bug you found you can either ping me in the above servers or make an issue.
+For suggestions you can either make an enhancement issue or ask/ping me in either the cog support server or my support server listed in `Help`

 ## Forking
 Forks are great! 🍴